 Signia Active Pro is instantly fit by your audiologist either in clinic or at home and programmed so you always get a sound that's bespoke to your hearing loss.
 This is why Active Pro is perfectly targeted for those with mild to moderate hearing loss.

 Signia Active Pro Hearing Aids - A new generation of hearing technology & performance

 Signia Active digital hearing aid solutions offer bespoke advanced technology as well as innovative hearing assistance within a modern earbud design.
 This design is powered by Signia's famous hearing technology, so you can benefit from the edge you need to hear at your optimum wherever you are - even on the go.

 Signia Active hearing aid solutions address realistic everyday challenges like crowded streets, the workplace and noisy restaurants with Dynamic Soundscape Processing and the Xperience platform.
 Focusing and enhancing both speech and clarity with a full soundscape even when you are moving.

 Let's put this into perspective...

-If you're taking a stroll down the street or working in an office there are high levels of ambient noise that makes keeping a conversation a challenge.
-Signia Active solutions understands these challenges and addresses them using the Xperience platform technology and Dynamic Soundscape Processing.
-All this helps in delivering enhanced sound and speech clarity in all situations - even on the go.
+If you're walking down the street there are naturally high levels of ambient noise that makes holding a conversation a challenge.
+Signia Active solutions understands these tricky situations and addresses them using the Xperience technology and Dynamic Soundscape Processing.
+All this helps in giving the wearer enhanced sound and speech clarity in all situations - even on the go.

 Signia Active Pro Hearing Aids - The modern lithium-ion rechargeable

-You can also benefit from a great fit with Active Pro rechargeable hearing aids, which enables you to be comfortable throughout your day and put in and take out these earbud devices whenever you want.
+- You can also benefit from a great 'first-fit' with Active Pro rechargeable hearing aids, which enables you to be comfortable throughout your day and put in and take out these earbud devices whenever you want.

 Signia Active Pro Hearing Aids - Signia app & Signia Assistant Compatible